Non-Euclidean SGD for Structured Optimization: Unified Analysis and Improved Rates: Non-Euclidean SGD with Momentum and Weight Decay

-\textbf{Muon and ASGO/One-sided Shampoo.} In the case of orthogonalized methods, the properties of the objective function are measured in terms of the weighted Euclidean norms of the form $\sqn{X}_{H} = \<X, H X>$, where $H \in \Spp^{m}$ and $X \in \cX = \R^{m\times n}$.
-Consequently, the rates in \Cref{tab:adaptive} reduce to the following:
+\textbf{Muon vs Normalized SGD.} In the case of orthogonalized methods, the properties of the objective function are measured in terms of the weighted Euclidean norms of the form $\sqn{X}_{H} = \<X, H X>$, where $H \in \Spp^{m}$ and $X \in \cX = \R^{m\times n}$. \Cref{ass:L,ass:grad} reduce to the following: